canton-foundation/configs/Super Validator Operational Processes/support-escalation-practice.md

    - The CIP-0111 process for reducing Super Validator reward weight
    - Featured App, Validator, compliance, or Tokenomics review processes
    - Regular software release or bugfix release processes

+The four-hour incident response and offboarding timelines in this process apply to MainNet only.
+Existing DevNet and TestNet operating practices remain unchanged, including more flexible remediation timelines and no expectation that non-critical issues be remediated overnight, on weekends, or during holidays.

+For DevNet and TestNet incidents, operators should continue to communicate the issue, expected impact, remediation status, and estimated resolution timeline through the appropriate operational channels.

 If the issue is caused by a validator, application, whitelisted IP, infrastructure provider, or other non-Super-Validator participant, the Emergency IP Whitelist Removal Process may be the more appropriate process.